nci-hcmi-catalog/portal/README.md

-# HCMI Portal
+# HCMI Searchable Catalog.

 This is a mono-repo containing the [HCMI Portal UI](ui), [CMS server](cms), and [Arranger API server](api).

 ## Development

-To work on this project, running the UI, CMS, and API on a local device, make sure your device has the listed dependencies and then follow the steps in the [Configuration](#Configuration), [Migrations](#Migrations), and [Quickstart](#Quickstart) sections.
+To work on this project, running the UI, CMS, and API on a local device, make sure your device has the dependencies listed below and then follow the steps in the [Configuration](#Configuration), [Migrations](#Migrations), and [Quickstart](#Quickstart) sections.

 ### Dependencies